DellGEOS/AzureStackHOLs/lab-guides/07-BitlockerDeepDive/readme.md

 ![](./media/powershell06.png)

 The most tricky part is to grab Recovery Password without logging into the node itsef.
-For that we'll need to pass credentials into the node using CredSSP.
+For that we'll need to pass credentials into the node using CredSSP as these credentials needs to be delegated to DC to pull the password itself.

 CredSSP slightly changed in Windows Server 2025, therefore we'll use registry to allow delegate credentials into the remote machine

 ```PowerShell
     $ClusterName="AXClus02"